The blockchain, finally.

 Pyde doesn’t patch problems after launch.
 These four properties are baked into the architecture

 Transactions can be encrypted in the mempool with threshold-derived keys.
-The committee commits to an order at the DAG anchor before decryption shares are released.
-Front-running and sandwich attacks aren’t discouraged — they’re inexpressible in the protocol.
+The committee commits to an order at the anchor before decryption shares are released.
+Front-running and sandwich attacks can’t be executed — no one can read a transaction before its order is locked.
+Users keep the price they signed; businesses don’t owe customers a trust assumption they can’t independently verify.

 Consensus and execution run in a single binary, single process.
-A Mysticeti-style DAG advances rounds in roughly 150 ms and produces wave commits about every 500 ms. Realistic v1 targets are 10–30K plaintext TPS on commodity hardware, validated by the performance harness.
+Mysticeti consensus advances rounds in roughly 150 ms and produces wave commits about every 500 ms. Throughput scales with the consensus parallelism on commodity hardware — and we publish numbers only after a multi-region harness measures them, never lab extrapolations.

 The Chain